Belize Defence Force Air Wing: Modernization

-The United States donated a Cessna Caravan 208 aircraft to the Ministry of National Defence and Border Security on March 2, 2023.
+The United States donated a Cessna 208 Caravan aircraft to the Ministry of National Defence and Border Security on March 2, 2023.
 Donation value $7.84 million.
 The aircraft was donated by U.S. Southern Command (SOUTHCOM) through the United States Foreign Military Financing program.
 Cessna Caravan 208 aircraft equipped with FLIR system for patrol / SAR and recon missions.
 Donation will modernize the interdiction capabilities of the Belize Defence Force Airwing, making Belize better equipped to assist with reconnaissance, search and rescue, and military operations throughout the country.
 The donation package also includes training, spare parts, and on-site maintenance support.